-YAT staff and volunteers should share any concerns as a matter of priority with the Director of Programmes & Development who is the designated safeguarding lead.
-This can be shared verbally initially, or by completing a Low-Level Concern Form (Appendix VII).
+YAT staff and volunteers should share any concerns as a matter of priority with the Director of Programmes & Development who is the Designated Safeguarding Lead.
 In their absence or if the concern is about them, it should be passed straight to the Chief Executive.
+The concern can be shared verbally initially and then in writing afterwards, or by logging it directly on the staff digital safeguarding platform Confide.
+If the person raising the concern only feels able to share it anonymously, they can do so on the digital platform My Voice accessible from the YAT website.

-The Case Manager (Director of Programmes & Development or Chief Executive) will gather as much information as possible by speaking directly to the person who raised the concern (unless it has been raised anonymously), and to the individual involved and any witnesses.
+The Case Manager (Director of Programmes & Development or Chief Executive - unless either of them are involved in the concern, in which case the Board of Trustees will take on this role) will gather as much information as possible by speaking directly to the person who raised the concern (unless it has been raised anonymously), and to the individual involved and any witnesses.
 They will record this information, decide on the response and any action, and feedback to those involved.
 Staff and volunteers should also proactively self-refer if they find themselves in a situation which could be misinterpreted, or might appear compromising to others.